 The First West Foundation was established in 1996 by the management and Board of Directors of First West Credit Union.
-Our purpose is to support initiatives that enhance the quality of life in our communities and to create capital for sustainable community support by encouraging philanthropy.
-Since inception, the Foundation has proudly distributed over $2.3 million in grants to charities.
+Our vision is to build a sustainable charity that helps create resilient and resourceful communities through our grantmaking.
+Since inception, the Foundation has proudly distributed over $3 million in grants to charities.

 Supporting clients in crisis is what social service professionals do.
 Juggling at-risk clients is a large piece of the puzzle and they do it every day.
 Learning how to mindfully support these vulnerable populations while practising self-care is where the Yoga Outreach Society steps in.